-Michael T. Mervis, a Partner in the Litigation Department in the New York office, is a trial lawyer focusing in the areas of complex commercial litigation, litigation concerning distressed loans and investments, intellectual property litigation and entertainment industry litigation.
-He is the East Coast co-Chair of the firm’s Commercial Litigation Practice Group.
+Michael T. Mervis, a partner in the Litigation Department, is a trial lawyer focusing in the areas of complex commercial litigation, litigation concerning distressed loans and investments, intellectual property litigation and entertainment industry litigation.
+He is the East Coast co-chair of the firm’s Commercial Litigation Practice Group.

 Michael has participated in numerous bench and jury trials, as well as arbitration hearings, in a wide variety of jurisdictions (including New York, Pennsylvania, Delaware, Florida, Oklahoma, Indiana, Texas and California).
 Michael has participated in trials for clients in the recording, consumer products, motion picture, venture capital, cable television, health care, real estate, energy and banking industries.
 He has been involved in trials concerning copyright, false advertising, trade secret, contract, business tort and RICO claims, as well as a variety of contested matters in bankruptcy cases.